d33p0st/python-rust-mix-build/README.md

   permissions: write-all
   ```
 - `GH_TOKEN`: This takes GITHUB API TOKEN as input, if `permissions: write-all` line is provided, The action will automatically get the GITHUB TOKEN from your account.
 However, If not provided, `GH_TOKEN` needs to be set with proper permissions.

+## Caution

+You need to pull auto-generated commits in case of using `replace` input, Else your repo will mess up.

 ## Issues